muggy8/improbable/have-and-havenot/dJTdszpJ.md

 "Begin when ready," called Ethan.

 "Hello Phanna, let's have a proper fight as you promised.
-Allow me to formally introduce myself, I am Amanda of the northern mountains elves."
+Allow me to formally introduce myself, I am Amanda of the northern mountain elf colony."

 Quite the formal introduction from Melody's sister.
 I think I'll do the same.

-"Um.
-Hi?
-I'm user A244X0Z4305PHAN4 of Black Hole Planet 9M6GB4A5's 87th shell."
+"Hello Amanda, I'm user A244X0Z4305PHAN4 of Black Hole Planet 9M6GB4A5's 87th shell.
+I am also known as Phanna."
+I replied.

 Amanda gave me a confused look as she readied herself.

-From the looks of it, she didn't intend to attack first if at all, probably because of my earlier observation.
+From the looks of it, she didn't intend to attack first, if at all, probably because of my earlier observation.

 Feeling a bit stupid, I attempted to bait her into attacking first.